 - 1 teaspoon salt

-- guacamole, salsa, sour cream/Mexican crema, flour/corn fresh warm tortillas
+- guacamole salsa, sour cream/Mexican crema, flour/corn fresh warm tortillas, pico de gallo

 - Slice the chicken breasts into ¾in(2cm) wide strips and place these in a large bowl.

-- Add the lime rind and juice, sugar, oregano, cayenne and cinnamon and salt.
+- Add the lime rind and juice, sugar, oregano, cayenne, cinnamon, and salt.

-- Mix throughly and set aside to marinate for at least 30 minutes.
+- Mix thoroughly and set aside to marinate for at least 30 minutes.

 - Cut the onions in half and slice them thinly.
 Cut the peppers in half, remove the cores and seeds and slice them into ½ inch(1 cm) wide strips.

 - Heat the oil in a large frying pan.
 Stir fry the marinated chicken for 5-6 minutes.
 Add the peppers and onions and cook for 3-4 minutes more, until the chicken strips are cooked through and the vegetables are soft and tender but still juicy.